ecmwf/hat/docs/reference.md

 ### Command Line Tools

-#### `extract_timeseries`
+#### `extract_simulation_timeseries`

-Extract timeseries from a collection of gridded raster files.
+Extract timeseries from a collection of simulation raster files.
 Timeseries extraction requires two variables

 1. simulation data directory
 2. station metadata filepath

 They can be defined at the command line using `--simulation-datadir` and `--station-metadata`

-    $ extract_timeseries --simulation-datadir $GRIB_DATADIR --station-metadata $STATION_METADATA_FILEPATH
+    $ extract_simulation_timeseries --simulation-datadir $GRIB_DATADIR --station-metadata $STATION_METADATA_FILEPATH

 This will use the default configuration, which you can show using `--show-default-config`

-    $ extract_timeseries --show-default-config
+    $ extract_simulation_timeseries --show-default-config

 To use a custom configuration there is `--config`

-    $ extract_timeseries --config $CUSTOM_CONFIG
+    $ extract_simulation_timeseries --config $CUSTOM_CONFIG

-💡 PRO TIP

-To create your own configuration json file you could start with the default configuration as a template.
-If your custom figuration file is missing any values then default values will be used in their place.
-For example, you could create a configuration file to specify netcdf, rather than grib, as the input file format.
+To create your own configuration json file you might want to start with the default configuration as a template.
+Default values will be used where possible if not defined in the custom figuration file.
+Here is an example custom configuration file.

-    # example of a short custom configuration .json file
+    # example custom configuration .json file
     {
         "simulation_datadir": "/path/to/simulation_datadir",
         "station_metadata": "path/to/Qgis_World_outlet_20221102.csv",